-It is the finding of the Hearing Officer, based on the written submissions and the testimony of the parties, that the Wage Claim is valid.
-The claimant has the burden to show that there are wages due and owing and he met this burden.
+It is the finding of the Hearing Officer, based on the written submissions and the testimony of the parties, that the Wage Claim is invalid.
+The claimant has the burden to show that there are wages due and owing and she did not meet this burden.